elainechan01/amplify-vite-react-template/README.md

 ### Part 1

 This is for the host!
-1. Clone this repository to your own GitHub account
+1. Fork this repository to your own GitHub account
 2. On the AWS console, locate AWS Amplify
 3. Create a new app
    1. Configure to deploy the app from GitHub and select Next